HeshanKarunaratne/cka/README.md

   clusterIP: None
 ```

 You must define subdomain value to the name of the service name, so that it will create DNS entries for the name of the service to point to the pod.
 To create A records you need to specify hostname option on the pod definition file.
-By default in a deployment file, if there are no values for subdomain and hostname, a headless service will not create A record for the pod.
-If we add the pod defintion in a deployment all the pods will get the same A record `mysql-pod.mysql-h.default.svc.cluster.local` and this will not help us to meet of addressing the pods separately.
+By default, in a deployment file, if there are no values for subdomain and hostname, a headless service will not create A record for the pod.
+If we add the pod definition in a deployment all the pods will get the same A record `mysql-pod.mysql-h.default.svc.cluster.local` and this will not help us to meet of addressing the pods separately.
 To overcome the issue we can use the StatefulSet and we need to explicitly define the serviceName so that it can identify the headless service.
-When creating a statefulset, you dont need to specify a subdomain or host name.
+When creating a statefulsets, you don't need to specify a subdomain or host name.
 It automatically assigns the right host name for each pod, based on the pod name.

 ```yml
 apiVersion: v1